Territorial peace theory: Direction of causality

 The causal connection between peace and democracy is a subject of continued debate.
-Does peace cause democracy or does democracy cause peace?
-Is the causality going both ways in a self-amplifying cycle?
-Or is some third factor causing both peace and democracy?
+It is an open question whether peace causes democracy or whether democracy causes peace.
+There are also the possibilities that the causality goes both ways in a self-amplifying cycle, or that some third factor causes both peace and democracy.

 Historical studies show that countries become democratic only after their borders have been settled.
 It is very rare that democracy is established before territorial borders have been stabilized, and the few historical cases of democracy before peace have not been stable.
 This is strong evidence that a causal arrow goes from peace to democracy.

 In fact, statistical studies show that democracy cannot account for peace between neighbor countries, but peace can account for joint democracy.

 Territorial conflicts have a remarkable effect on the attitudes and values of the population.
 Threats against the territorial borders of a country are observed to provoke a rallying effect in support of the leader and to foster a range of attitudes and behaviors that are antithetical to key democratic values, such as nationalism, authoritarianism, intolerance, and decreased political trust.
 Such reactions are likely to prevent democratization in countries with unstable borders.

 Another indication that the direction of causality goes from peace to democracy is obtained by the use of environment features as an instrumental variable.
 A rugged terrain is known to increase the likelihood of civil conflict.
 An observed positive correlation between rugged terrain, intolerance, and lack of democratic values is interpreted as an indication that conflict impedes democracy because the reverse causation from autocracy to rugged terrain can be excluded.